Background

 Reconsideration Requests: What can I do if I am denied a hardship waiver or lease bridge?

 If you are denied a hardship waiver or lease bridge and you disagree with the decision, you can file a request for reconsideration.
-EOHLC must receive your reconsideration request within 7 days of the denial, so make you submit the request in plenty of time.
+HLC must receive your reconsideration request within 7 days of the denial, so make sure you submit the request in plenty of time.

 Reconsideration requests should be submitted using the form below.
-You can upload your request at https://applyhousinghelp.mass.gov/s/hardshipcasesearch.
+You can upload your request directly into the Housing Help Hub.
 Your shelter provider can support you with uploading your request.

 Can my family reapply to EA Family Shelter after exiting due to the 6-month time limit?

-• Families can re-apply for the EA Family Shelter program if they have reached their 6-month time limit, and they leave shelter on time.
-How quickly they can return to shelter depends on the priority process, which is based on factors such as health and safety, and the family's place on the EA Family Shelter Contact List.
+- You can re-apply for the EA Family Shelter program if you have reached their 6-month time limit, and you leave shelter on time.
+How quickly you can return to shelter depends on the priority process, which is based on factors such as health and safety, and your family's place on the EA Family Shelter Contact List.

-• Families who do not leave shelter by their termination date cannot re-apply for EA Emergency Family Shelter for 12 months.
+- If you do not leave shelter by your termination date, you cannot re-apply for EA Emergency Family Shelter for 12 months.

-• If a family is reapplying for shelter, they should ask their EA Bridge Shelter provider to fill out the Length of Departure Notice to help with the family’s reapplication.
+- If you are reapplying for shelter, you should ask their EA Bridge Shelter provider to fill out the Length of Departure Notice to help with the reapplication.

 What should I do to get ready to leave shelter?